 This time, for this first time in its 43-year history, the exhibition will extend across two years, taking place in various venues throughout Limerick city in 2020-21.
-Phase 1 will open on 18 September and continue until 15 November.
+Phase 1 opened on 18 September and continued until the end of December 2020.

-British Council is delighted to once again support the UK programme which, for phase one, include the following:
+British Council is delighted to once again support the UK programme which, for phase one, included the following:

 Melanie Jackson and Esther Leslie’s illustrated pamphlet, The Inextinguishable, is the latest in their ongoing collaborative exploration of milk.
 Their work studies milk as a substance that is both primal and subject to the latest biotechnological developments, intersecting political, colonial, and gender histories.
 Copies of The Inextinguishable are free to take away.